data-cleaning/errorlocate/README.md

 While `validate` can check if a record is valid or not, it does not identify which of the variables are responsible for the invalidation.
-This may seem a simple task, but is actually quite tricky:  a set of validation rules form a web of dependent variables: changing the value of an invalid record to repair for rule 1, may invalidate the record for rule 2.
+This may seem a simple task, but is actually quite tricky:  a set of validation rules forms a web of dependent variables: changing the value of an invalid record to repair for rule 1, may invalidate the record for rule 2.